$\overline{\text{D}}$arkRayNet: Emulation of cosmic-ray antideuteron fluxes from dark matter: Neural Emulation of with the

 We sample the remaining input parameters, the propagation parameters $\vec{\theta}_{\mathrm{prop}}$, from a large set of samples probed in a fit of $\pbar$ spectra from secondary emission, as well as proton and Helium spectra to AMS-02 data~\cite{Aguilar:2021tos} using a nested sampling approach.
 This procedure has been adopted from~\cite{Balan:2023lwg} and we refer to that reference for more details and information on the corresponding priors.
 We use the error correlations of the AMS-02 measurements from~\cite{Heisig:2020nse, Boudaud:2019efq}.
 The fit gives us a broad range of propagation parameter sets, thoroughly covering the physically suitable parameter ranges.
 The physical interpretation of the parameters is described in section~\ref{sec:prop}.

-For a given $\vec{x}_{\mathrm{DM}}$ and $\vec{\theta}_{\mathrm{coal}}$, the injection spectra are obtained from an interpolation of pre-computed tables we compute following the prescription laid out in Sec.~\ref{sec:DMsource}.
-The spectra are then fed into \textsc{Galprop} to account for propagation effects according to Sec.~\ref{sec:prop}.\footnote{Note that we use this method for all annihilation channels except for $W^+W^{-(*)},ZZ^{(*)}$ for which we use a separate neural network~\cite{GalTrained} to emulate propagation trained on the above-mentioned sample.} We also compute the corresponding spectra for secondary antideuterons.
+For a given $\vec{x}_{\mathrm{DM}}$ and $\vec{\theta}_{\mathrm{coal}}$, the injection spectra are obtained from an interpolation of pre-computed tables following the prescription laid out in Sec.~\ref{sec:DMsource}.
+The spectra are then fed into \textsc{Galprop} to account for propagation effects according to Sec.~\ref{sec:prop}.\footnote{ To save computational resources, for the channels $W^+W^{-(*)},ZZ^{(*)}$, we emulate the propagation by a separate neural network~\cite{GalTrained} we trained on the above-mentioned sample.} We also compute the corresponding spectra for secondary antideuterons.
 The set of input parameters and corresponding propagated spectra from DM annihilation and from secondary emission constitute the training sample for our neural network described in the next section.